strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   #eq[${Y(1), Y(0)} A | e(X)$]

+  #pause
-  #uncover(2)[- Knowledge based ie. cannot be validated with data //Still, there is some work on causal discovery, mostly based on conditional independence tests @glymour2019review.
+  - Knowledge based ie. cannot be validated with data //Still, there is some work on causal discovery, mostly based on conditional independence tests @glymour2019review.
     - Because of possibly unmeasured confounders

     - In practice : ask yourself if you have measured all the relevant variables that could influence both the treatment and the outcome.
-  ]
 ]